NurOS-Linux/aetherapps/mediaplayer/README.md

 ## Overview

-NurOS Media Player is a modern audio player built with DeltaDesign Concept Night - a sleek, dark-themed design language optimized for night-time use.
+NurOS Media Player is a NurOS audio player built with DeltaDesign Concept Night - a sleek, dark-themed design language optimized for night-time use.
 It combines powerful audio playback capabilities with an elegant user interface.

 ### Key Features